 Learn more about the Comparative Effectiveness Research Initiative

-- National Preparedness Leadership Initiative – A well-respected joint HSPH and Harvard Kennedy School program that brings together government leaders from across the U.S. and around the world to better understand crisis leadership in action, and trains students and current leaders to lead effectively under crisis conditions using the “Meta-Leadership” model.
+- National Preparedness Leadership Initiative – A well-respected joint School of Public Health and Kennedy School of Government program that brings together government leaders from across the U.S. and around the world to better understand crisis leadership in action, and trains students and current leaders to lead effectively under crisis conditions using the “Meta-Leadership” model.

 Learn more about the National Preparedness Leadership Initiative

-- HSPH-India Health Partnership – A partnership that brings together a number of existing HSPH initiatives focused on India within a common framework to facilitate collaboration between HSPH and Indian institutions, faculty, and students.
+- India Health Partnership – A partnership that brings together a number of existing India-focused initiatives at the Harvard Chan School within a common framework to facilitate collaboration between the School and Indian institutions, faculty, and students.